 No matter what industry you work in, ergonomic injuries cost businesses nationwide billions of dollars in workers’ compensation costs and employees the hardship of recovering from painful injuries.
 In fact, OSHA states that 33% of all workplace injuries are ergonomics-related and account for $15 billion to $20 billion annually in workers’ compensation.
 To offset the physical and financial hardship ergonomic injuries can cause, employees can follow a range of best practices and use appropriate desk accessories.
-Below are our top four tips for preventing ergonomic injuries at work!
+Below are our top four tips to prevent ergonomic injuries at work!

 Prevention Tactic 1: Keyboard